 A simple procedure

 – teeth whitening lightens the existing colour and shade of your teeth.
-Firstly, your dentist will check the health and suitability of your teeth before covering the lips and gums to ensure only your teeth are exposed.
+Firstly, your dentist in Marbella will check the health and suitability of your teeth before covering the lips and gums to ensure only your teeth are exposed.
 They will then apply the whitening gel, which here at Oasis Dental is designed to work seamlessly with our Zoom bleaching light technology.
 Both the gel and light then work together to gently penetrate the stains in your teeth, breaking up the staining molecules and reducing the discolouration.

 How teeth whitening works